zwhiteley-sky/musicians-bands/README.md

   - Do the same with the bands

 ### Commit & Push
+- `git add .`, `git commit -a “somemessage”`, and `git push` so we can see your work!

+## Part 4: Eager Loading
+- Run `npm test`
+- Create test data and associate the models as in previous tests.
+- Find all the Bands
+- In the `Band.findAll()` call, include the `Musician` model.
+- Do the same again, but this time include the `Song` model.
+- Test the output
-- Always remember to `git add .`, `git commit -a “somemessage”`, and `git push` so we can see your work!
+- `git add .`, `git commit -a “somemessage”`, and `git push` so we can see your work!